Skip to content

 • Visit the GCSU Financial Aid office for more info.

 Contact your GCSU financial aid advisor, once you have found a program that interests you, by calling 478-445-5149 or emailing financialaid@gcsu.edu.
-Be sure to put "study abroad" in the subject line.
+Be sure to put "Study Abroad Question" in the subject line.

 Per Board of Regents of the University System of Georgia policy, out-of-state students who enroll exclusively in study abroad course work will pay only in-state tuition rates, plus any applicable fees.

-Students who apply to a credit-bearing study, internship, or service-learning abroad program will be able to apply to the GCSU scholarship opportunities as part of their online program application.
+Students who apply to a credit-bearing study, internship, or service-learning abroad program are able to apply for GCSU Study Abroad scholarship opportunities within the portal of their online GCSU program application.

 • The scholarship committee generally meets to decide upon awards later in those months.